SummaryRead the full fact sheet

 Multiple myeloma is diagnosed using a number of tests including:

-- Blood tests – to check the levels of normal blood cells, calcium levels and for the presence of M-protein (made by myeloma cells)
+- – to check the levels of normal blood cells, calcium levels, renal function and for the presence of M-protein and serum light chains (made by myeloma cells)

 - Urine tests – to detect the presence of M-protein

-- Bone x-rays – to test for any bone damage or fractures
+- Whole body low dose or CT skeletal survey – to test for any myeloma bone damage or fractures

 - Bone marrow tests (aspirate and biopsy) – to look at the cells in the bone marrow and count the number of plasma cells.
 The biopsy involves a small amount of fluid and a small core of bone marrow being removed.
 The presence of abnormal chromosomes may also be determined.